31-Year-Old Left Wing – Montreal Canadiens

 Tomas Fleischmann Contract Information:

-Fleischmann had a goal and an assist in Thursday night's preseason game against the Capitals.
+Fleischmann potted a goal and added an assist in Monday's win over the Canucks.

 To instantly reveal our fantasy analysis of every player – including Tomas Fleischmann – simply subscribe now.